 - Brush the pool and vacuum.

-- Add a commercial algaecide prepared for the algae you have (green, mustard or black) according to the instructions.
+- Add a commercial algaecide prepared to remove algae types that you have (green, mustard or black) according to the instructions.

 - Repeat brushing and vacuuming daily if possible.
 Add more chlorine if the level falls below 5ppm.